UTDNebula/website/CONTRIBUTING.md

 While you are working on your contribution, you'll likely have questions about specific parts of your code.
 Project maintainers will try their best to address them and help you as you finish your pull request.
 As much as possible, try to keep questions about code embedded within the pull request itself.
-For anything else, post them in the relevant Project Nebula channel in the [ACM Discord](https://acmutd.co/discord).

 All pull requests must pass all status checks and must be approved by one maintainer before being merged into the default `develop` branch.
 Once a pull